jamesgrace/fontsense-to-workgroup-extensis-universal-type-server-corecli/README.md

 # fontsense-to-workgroup-extensis-universal-type-server-corecli

-usage: fontsense_to_workgroup.py [-h] [-o OUTPUT] -i INPUT -w WORKGROUP
+usage: `fontsense_to_workgroup.py [-h] [-o OUTPUT] -i INPUT -w WORKGROUP`

-References a text file containing a listing of FontSense checksums and then adds corresponding fonts to a designated UTS Workgroup.
+References a text file containing a listing of FontSense checksums and then adds corresponding fonts to a designated Universal Type Seerver Workgroup.

 optional arguments:
   -h, --help            show this help message and exit